marcoalopez/marcoalopez.github.io/Resume.md

 ## Publications

-### In review and/or available as a pre-print
+### In review (with pre-print links)

 Boissonneau G, Tommasi A, Barou F, **Lopez-Sanchez MA**, Montagnat M. *Dynamic recrystallization and mechanical behavior of Mg alloy AZ31: Constraints from tensile tests with in-situ EBSD analysis*.
-Submitted to Acta Materialia.
+In review.
 [Preprint](https://hal.science/hal-04388880/)

 ### Published or in press (citable) peer-reviewed publications